Beech red spider mite

 Symptoms

-Infestations cause fine pale yellow mottling (bronzing) of the upper leaf surface which is usually concentrated along larger leaf veins.
-The undersides of leaves can be covered with black excrement spots and are littered with cast mite skins and egg shells giving a dusty appearance.
+Beech red spider mite can cause fine pale yellow mottling (bronzing) of the upper leaf surface which is usually concentrated along larger leaf veins.
+The undersides of leaves can be covered with black excrement spots and littered with cast mite skins and egg shells giving a dusty appearance.

 Beech grown as a hedge tends to be more vulnerable to this mite than standard trees.

-Although the damage caused by the mites can look unsightly by late summer, it unlikely to affect the long term health of infested trees and can be tolerated.
-This is fortunate as the pesticides available to home gardeners are unlikely to be effective and it is not practical to spray large trees or hedges.
+Although the mottling caused by the mites can be considered unsightly, it unlikely to affect the long term health of infested trees and so it should be tolerated.
+This is fortunate as the there are no other mangement measures available to home gardeners.

 Get involved